Swimming: What are the benefits for runners?

 What are the benefits of swimming?

-Compared to other popular cross-training activities such as cycling, it is also a fairly time-efficient way of building fitness.
-And the fitness you gain through swimming can, in turn, help to improve your running performance.
-Here's how:
+Compared to other popular cross training activities such as cycling, where you’ll ideally need to be in the saddle for a couple of hours to get comparable benefits, swimming is a fairly time-efficient way of building fitness.
+A solid 30 minutes of front crawl is enough to provide a good aerobic stimulus.
+And the fitness you gain through swimming can, in turn, help to improve your running performance – here’s how.

 How can swimming make you fitter?